 Because there is a complex system of grades associated with how a fire alarm system should be made, and an equally complex system of categories that define which areas of a building it can cover, it is vital that you engage an accredited, experienced expert when it comes to fire alarm installation.

 Questions to ask of a prospective installer could be:

 - Are they British Standards BS 5839 and BAFE approved?

 - Is round the clock support offered?

 - Do they offer a servicing and maintenance contract?

 Fire alarm maintenance and servicing are vital to ensure your alarm is ready to do its job should the need arise.
 The Fire Safety Order requires that every effort is made to ensure a fire alarm system is maintained in good working order and that it is regularly tested by a competent person.
 In addition, fire alarm servicing is a legal requirement for employers under the Health and Safety at Work, etc. Act 1974.
 It is also an important weapon in the fight against false alarms.

-The required frequency of fire alarm servicing is explored in more detail in our article, How Often Does a Fire Alarm Need to be Serviced?
+The required frequency of fire alarm servicing is explored in more detail in our article, Fire Alarm Service: Recommended Frequency

 Professional fire alarm services from IQ Fire Solutions